Wednesday August 1

 Thursday August 16

-Happy is the helmsman who discovers that hCAPTAINSCUP2018is dinghy of the Ette class, called Blanquette, has won the Captain’s Cup, into which he can pour precisely one full bottle of Blanquette de Limoux.
+Happy is the helmsman who discovers that his dinghy of the Ette class, called Blanquette, has won the Captain’s Cup, into which he can pour precisely one full bottle of Blanquette de Limoux.
 There’s still plenty of fizz in the world’s oldest sparkling wine, ….and all who sail in her.

 Sunday August 19